 Create a motorized bomb with 530 (+4% per level) Health that lasts 15 seconds.
 While active, Junkrat is immobile but gains control of RIP-Tire's movement.

-RIP-Tire can be reactivated to detonate immediately, knocking nearby enemies back and dealing 475 (+4% per level), 625 (+4% per level), or 775 (+4% per level) damage to enemies depending on how close they are to the center of the blast (with the highest amount near the center).
+RIP-Tire can be reactivated to detonate immediately, knocking nearby enemies back and dealing 775 (+4% per level) damage to enemies near the center gradually reduced to 475 (+6.53% per level) to enemies on the edge.

 - Cooldown: 75 seconds

 After 1.25 seconds, Junkrat launches into the air.
 While in the air, he can steer the landing location by moving.

 After 3.75 seconds, Junkrat lands, dealing 750 (+4% per level) damage to nearby enemies and activating Total Mayhem.
 5 seconds after landing, Junkrat reappears at the Hall of Storms and gains 150% additional Movement Speed until dismounted.